Learning to Learn Words from Visual Scenes

-Our experiments suggest that our framework learns a strong policy for acquiring new words from visual context.
-We train and evaluate our approach on the EPIC-Kitchens dataset \cite{Damen_2018_ECCV}, which has a large diversity of natural scenes and a long-tail distribution of nouns and verbs.
+Our experiments show that our framework meta-learns a strong policy for word acquisition.
+We evaluate our approach on two established datasets, Flickr30k \cite{flickr30k} and EPIC-Kitchens \cite{Damen_2018_ECCV}, both of which have a large diversity of natural scenes and a long-tail word distribution.
 After learning the policy, the model can receive a stream of images and corresponding short phrases containing unfamiliar words.
 Our model is able to learn the novel words and point to them to describe other scenes.
 Visualizations of the model suggest strong cross-modal interaction from language to visual inputs and vice versa.

-A key advantage of our approach is that it is able to effectively generalize outside of the training set, \eg to unseen compositions of nouns and verbs.
-Our experiments obtain significant improvement for compositional generalization, outperforming the state-of-the-art in visual language models by over fifteen percent when the compositions are new.
-Our results also suggest the underlying language model is more robust for new visual instances of familiar words.
+A key advantage of our approach is that it is able to acquire words with orders of magnitude less examples than previous approaches.
+Although we train our model from scratch without any language pre-training, it either outperforms or matches methods with massive corpora.
+In addition, the model is able to effectively generalize to compositions outside of the training set, \emph{e.g.} to unseen compositions of nouns and verbs, outperforming the state-of-the-art in visual language models by over fifteen percent when the compositions are new.

-Our primary contribution is a framework that learns how to learn the correlation between vision and language, which is able to robustly generalize to both new words and new compositions.
+Our primary contribution is a framework that meta-learns a policy for visually grounded language acquisition, which is able to robustly generalize to both new words and compositions.
+The remainder of the paper is organized around this contribution.
 In Section~\ref{section:related}, we review related work.
-In Section~\ref{section:learning}, we present in detail our approach to learn how to learn words from visual episodes.
-In Section~\ref{section:experiments}, we analyze the performance of our approach and ablate various components with a set of qualitative and quantitative experiments to study its effectiveness.
-We release all code and models to facilitate future research on the website.
+In Section~\ref{section:learning}, we present our approach to meta-learn words from visual episodes.
+In Section~\ref{section:experiments}, we analyze the performance of our approach and ablate components with a set of qualitative and quantitative experiments.
+We will release all code and trained models.